microsoft/FluidFramework/packages/tools/client-debugger/client-debugger/src/data-visualization/Overview.md

 Debugger->>Consumer: "DATA_VISUALIZATION" (visualization)
 ```

+Additionally, once a given DDS has been "rendered" for the first time, it will continue to broadcast automatic updates each time its contents change (i.e. each time the "op" event is fired on the DDS object).
+Consumers can simply continue to listen for the `DATA_VISUALIZATION` message in order to receive updates as changes are made in the application.

 The visual tree for a given DDS will always contain the unique DDS ID (so message consumers can correlate them correctly).
 Their data format is likely best described by the code, so we won't go into it in too much depth here.
 See `./VisualTree` for a type-wise breakdown.